rahulrao9/MovieRecommendationSystem/README.md

 * We take a matrix of 1s and 0s where the rows represent movies and columns represent genres.
 * Multiply the column matrix of user ratings with this matrix which gives a list of values of length same ass number of genres.
 * This will tell us how much each genre is liked by the user.
-* Get the transpose of this and multiply with the oiginal dataframe of movies and sort the values.
+* Get the transpose of this matrix and multiply with the original dataframe of movies and sort the values.
 * The highest value is the most recommended movie for the user.

 For more info, click ***[here](https://towardsdatascience.com/recommendation-system-matrix-factorization-d61978660b4b)***